Portswood: Culture

 Portswood has a dedicated live music venue—The Brook, on Portswood Road.
 The Brook is a 600-capacity venue which has seen performances from Steve Harley and Cockney Rebel (in 2004, 2006, 2008 and 2010), as well as Steve Harley's 2-man (1998, 1999 and 2002), 3-man (2011) and 4-man (2003 and 2004) acoustic sets.
 More contemporary outfits such as The Hoosiers and Mr. Scruff have also played the venue.
 The venue went into liquidation in May 2007, but it was put on the market for £900,000, and was saved in August that year.

-There are a number of pubs in the area covering different tastes from sports bars, student-friendly pubs and real ale pubs.
-A popular student club in Portswood is Clowns and Jesters nightclub, located on the Bevois Valley Hill.
-Other local venues include The Hobbit pub, The Shooting Star, and Sobar.
+There are a number of pubs in the area covering different tastes from sports bars, to student-friendly pubs and real ale pubs.

 Another hub of note is October Books, a bookseller run by a not-for-profit co-operative and based in Portswood's main high street.
 As well as mainstream publications, it also sells a range of Fairtrade and organic products, in addition to magazines and books focusing on environmental, political, social and vegan/vegetarian subjects.
 For these reasons, it is also a community focus for Southampton's left wing and alternative scenes and has regular seed swaps.
 Founded in 1977 on Onslow Road, it moved to Portswood in 2003 (raising £6,000 to cover the cost of its lease), before raising £500,000 from local and commercial sources to purchase a permanent home in the building of an old bank in 2018.
-For this latest move, 150 metres down Portswood High Street, October Books asked the local community to help it move the books to the new shop - the resulting human chain received national and international press coverage.
+For this latest move, 150 metres down Portswood High Street, October Books asked the local community to help it move the books to the new shop – the resulting human chain received national and international press coverage.

 Transport

-The nearest railway station is St Denys 0.8 miles away, which is on the London Waterloo to Weymouth mainline and the West Coastway Line.
-There are also regular bus services to the city centre and other parts of Southampton from Bluestar, Unilink and First Hampshire & Dorset.
+The railway station is St Denys which is on the London Waterloo to Weymouth mainline and the West Coastway Line.
+There are also regular bus services to the city centre and other parts of Southampton from Bluestar, UniLink and Xelabus.

 From 1879 to 1949, Portswood was home to one of the two Southampton Corporation Tramways depots, and a tram service ran from the site on Portswood Road to Stag Gates, at the junction of the Avenue and Lodge Road.
 Many of the corporation's trams were built in the depot during this time.
 It was converted to a bus depot in 1949, and was the head office of First Hampshire & Dorset.
-The site now belongs to Sainsburys Superstore, which opened in February 2012.
-The site includes a Customer Restaurant, Underground Parking, and Play Park as well as an enclosed delivery bay for the store.
-There is also space above for retail property or a library although this has yet to be finalised.
+The site now belongs to Sainsbury’s Superstore, which opened in February 2012.